Democratus/Democratus.github.io/_posts/2016-11-13-electoral-fuckery.markdown

 tags: [election, 2016, electoral, college, trump, clinton, wtf]
 categories: [politics]
 ---
 This may come as news to some out there, but we are about to have a president elected by a minority.
 Donald Trump lost the popular vote.
 I know that some will say that doesn't matter, but it sure as hell does.
 This has happened twice now in recent years.
 Think about this.
-Once he serves his first term, and the year 2020 rolls around (try not to throw up), we will have had presidents elected by a minority for 8 out of the last twenty years.
+Once he serves his first term, and the year 2020 rolls around (try not to throw up), we will have had presidents elected by a minority for eight out of the last twenty years.
 That sure sounds like a lot more than just saying it has only happened twice, doesn't it?

 That's 40% of two decades governed by presidents that the majority voted AGAINST.